Beginning Steps

 Running Your Code

-Well— nothing happens.
-Except that a cool window appears on the bottom of your screen (obviously, since there's no code yet).
-Sorry about that.
-Let's fix this by writing our first line of code!
+Well, nothing happens.
+Except that a cool window appears on the bottom of your screen with a bunch of complicated mumbo-jumbo.

 There are two types of print statements: